89luca89/distrobox/docs/README.md

 - `distrobox-init`   - the entrypoint of the container (not meant to be used manually)
 - `distrobox-export` - it is meant to be used inside the container, useful to export apps and services from the container to the host
+- `distrobox-host-exec` - to run commands/programs from the host, while inside of the container

 It also includes a little wrapper to launch commands with `distrobox COMMAND` instead of calling the single files.